peteroupc/peteroupc.github.io/random.md

 Whenever a PRNG is to be used for shuffling purposes, an application is encouraged to choose a PRNG with a state length suggested by the formulas above (and with the highest feasible period for that state length), depending on the size of lists the application will shuffle.
 For general-purpose use (but not when information security is involved), that state length could be 525 or more (`stateLengthN(100)`).
 (Practically speaking, for sufficiently large list sizes, any given PRNG will not be able to randomly choose some permutations of the list.)

-The PRNG chosen this way should have at least the quality requirements of a statistical RNG implementation, and should be initialized with a full-length seed.
+The PRNG chosen this way should meet at least the quality requirements of a statistical RNG implementation, and should be initialized with a full-length seed.

 <a id=Hash_Functions></a>
 ## Hash Functions